 Why This Recipe Is Great:

-- Lion's Mane is a type of mushroom with a meaty and savory flavor, making it an excellent ingredient for vegetarian or vegan crab cake recipes.
+- Lion's Mane is a mushroom with a meaty and savory flavor, making it an excellent ingredient for vegetarian or vegan crab cake recipes.

 - When cooked, the lion's mane mushrooms become crispy on the outside and moist on the inside, giving these gluten free lion's mane crab cakes the perfect texture.